CampbellMBXJ/Sm-Compiler/README.md

 contained is a scanner, parser and code generator.
 Together they produce Java assembly to be run on a JVM.

-Pipe your input file to the code generator and pipe to desired assembly file.
-Using Jasmin convert assembly to a Java Class file and Voila! you are good to go.
+Pipe your input file to the code generator and pipe the output to desired assembly file.
+Using Jasmin convert assembly code to a Java Class file and Voila! you are good to go.

 The Compiler excepts programs that follow this